astutespruce/sarp-connectivity/deploy/README.md

 - as `ubuntu` user
 - follow instructions [here](https://caddyserver.com/docs/download) to install on Ubuntu
 - the service file is installed to `/lib/systemd/system/caddy.service`
-- copy the `Caddyfile` from this directory in the repo to `/etc/caddy/Caddyfile`
+- copy `deploy/production/Caddyfile` from this directory in the repo to `/etc/caddy/Caddyfile`
-  TODO: - reload config: ``
+- edit the caddyfile if necessary for the environment (e.g., staging)

 ## Install pip and pipenv